ypid/seafile-wiki/Build-and-use-seafile-client-from-source.md

 * After download the installer(a .msi file), click the msi file and follow the installer to finish the installation.
 * The program will start automatically after installation.

+## Problems Report ##

+If you encounter any problem when building Seafile, please leave us a message or open an issue.